 Students are responsible for their accommodation arrangements for each mobility period.
 You will be able to find more information for each partner below:

-Since students will not be in Glasgow for a full academic year, a shorter stay was negotiated for GLOCAL students with two external accommodation providers (UNITE and true Student) in 2017.
+Since students will not be in Glasgow for a full academic year, a shorter stay was negotiated for GLOCAL students with external accommodation providers in 2017 and 2018.

 Important Information: please read the following document Accommodation in Barcelona